seanmangar/tri_stats/README.md

   - :us: : ~6.1% => ~0.4 top-50 athlete rejected. :disappointed:

 The estimated **numbers of rejections** are probably **lower bounds**:
-- The ITU **limits the number of athletes per nation** for its races too.
+- The World Triathlon **limits the number of athletes per nation** for its races too.
-  - As a result, some strong athletes, such as US women, cannot participate in important ITU races, and thus do not gain points for the ranking.
+  - As a result, some strong athletes, such as US women, cannot participate in important World Triathlon races, and thus do not gain points for the ranking.

 The percentages are **averages** since 2009.
 Some years, they can be **much higher**:
 - For instance, **8 women in the top-50** (**16.0%**) for: